pm0kjp/R-at-CAR/chapter3.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Accessing REDCap from R description : How to use the REDCap API